core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * One Common Context, shared by all the endpoints in the group.
 Several new parameters are included in the Common Context.

-   If the group uses the group mode, the Common context is extended with two new parameters, namely a Signature Algorithm and a Signature Encryption Algorithm used together with the Signature Algorithm.
-These relate to the computation of counter signatures, when messages are protected using the group mode (see {{mess-processing}}).

-   If the group uses the pairwise mode, the Common Context is extended with a Pairwise Key Agreement Algorithm used for agreement on a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).

    If a Group Manager is used for maintaining the group, the Common Context is extended with the public key of the Group Manager.
 When processing a message, the public key of the Group Manager is included in the external additional authenticated data.

+   If the group uses the group mode, the Common context is extended with the following new parameters.

+     - Signature Encryption Algorithm and Signature Algorithm.
+These relate to the encryption/decryption operations and to the computation/verification of counter signatures, respectively, when a message is protected with the group mode (see {{mess-processing}}).

+     - Group Encryption Key, used to perform encryption/decryption of counter signatures, when a message is protected with the group mode (see {{mess-processing}}).

+   If the group uses the pairwise mode, the Common Context is extended with a Pairwise Key Agreement Algorithm used for agreement on a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).

 * One Sender Context, extended with the endpoint's public and private key pair.
 The private key is used to sign messages in group mode, or for deriving pairwise keys in pairwise mode (see {{sec-derivation-pairwise}}).
 When processing a message, the public key is included in the external additional authenticated data.